Hearts appeal to fans as club fears for future after tax bill

 Hearts host St Mirren on that date, with the men in maroon travelling to Inverness this weekend.

-The latest matter is unrelated to a £1.75m tax bill Hearts are currently contesting.
+The latest matter is unrelated to

 The bill, which has led to what is the sixth winding up order placed on the club in three years, is understood to be for unpaid PAYE and VAT and Hearts have eight days to pay or the order will be enforced by the court.